williamthome/doctest/README.md

 ## Usage

-Tests run via the `doctest:module/1,2` function or on modules that include the [doctest header](/include/doctest.hrl).
+Tests run via the `doctest:module/1,2` function or on modules that include the [doctest header](/include/doctest.hrl), but only exported functions are tested.

 ### Testing via doctest:module/1,2 function